andrewhao/frp-for-couch-potatoes-talk/slides/slides.md

 ---

-## An aside on dataflow

-What we are going to do is model our system in terms of dataflow.
-You can see our simple app works kind of like this:
+class: middle

+## Dataflow

+FRP gives us the ability to model our system at a higher level of abstraction that is oriented around the flow of data through our system.

 ???